The Second Woman (1950 film)

-The Second Woman is a 1950 film noir mystery-suspense film directed by James V. Kern and featuring Robert Young, Betsy Drake, John Sutton and Florence Bates.
+The Second Woman is a 1950 American film noir mystery-suspense film directed by James V. Kern and featuring Robert Young, Betsy Drake, John Sutton and Florence Bates.
 Sequences of the film were shot on the coastal areas of Monterey, California.

 Plot

-This psychological thriller tells the story of Jeff Cohalan (Young).
-He is a successful architect who is tormented because his fiancée, Vivian Sheppard, was killed in a mysterious car accident on the night before their wedding.
-Blaming himself for her death, Cohalan spends his time alone, lamenting in the state-of-the-art cliff-top home he had designed for his bride-to-be.
+Jeff Cohalan, a successful architect, is tormented because his fiancée, Vivian Sheppard, was killed in a mysterious car accident on the night before their wedding.
+Blaming himself for her death, Cohalan spends his time alone, lamenting in the state-of-the-art cliff-top home he designed for his bride-to-be.

 Cohalan notices that ever since the accident, he seems to be followed by bad luck.
-Without explanation, his horse turns up horribly injured and he must put it down, his dog is poisoned and dies.
+Without explanation, his horse turns up horribly injured, and he must put it down.
+His dog is poisoned and dies.
 These events lead Cohalan to wonder if he has been cursed.
+Then his modernistic house burns to the ground in a definite case of arson.
+Cohalan moves in with Ellen Foster and her Aunt Amelia.